jkurthoconnor/language-specific-problems/crs225/practice_garbageCollection.md

 // can outerFoo's 0 be garbage collected here?

     // A: No, the 0 held by `outerFoo` is still in use b/c `outerFoo`
-    //    is a globally-scoped var and its reference persists after assignment
+    //    is a globally-scoped var and its reference persists after assignment.
+    //    `0` is still accessible, and as such is _not_ eligible for GC.

 // more code
 ```